 Our Compensation Committee is composed of Mr. Bate and Drs.
-Craves, Levy (Chairman) and Milligan.
-Our Compensation Committee held five meetings during 2020.
-Our Board of Directors has determined that each member of the Compensation Committee is independent under SEC rules and the applicable listing standards of NASDAQ.
+Craves, Levy (Chairman) and Cheong.
+Our Compensation Committee held 4 meetings during 2023.
+Our Board of Directors has determined that each member of the Compensation Committee is independent under SEC rules and the applicable listing standards of Nasdaq.
 Our Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include the authority to:

-- review and establish the compensation arrangements for management, including the compensation for our Chief Executive Officer; - establish and review general compensation policies with the objective to attract and retain superior talent, to reward individual performance and to achieve our financial goals; - · administer our stock incentive plan; - review the Compensation Discussion and Analysis, or CD&A, discuss the CD&A with management and, based on such review and discussions, recommend to our Board of Directors that the CD&A be included in our Annual Report on Form 10-K, Annual Meeting proxy statement, or any other applicable filing as required by the SEC; and - prepare the report of the Compensation Committee that is required to be included in our Annual Meeting proxy statement.
+- · review and establish the compensation arrangements for management, including the compensation for our Chief Executive Officer; - establish and review general compensation policies with the objective to attract and retain superior talent, to reward individual performance and to achieve our financial goals; - · administer our stock incentive plan; - review the Compensation Discussion and Analysis, or CD&A, discuss the CD&A with management and, based on such review and discussions, recommend to our Board of Directors that the CD&A be included in our Annual Report on Form 10-K, Annual Meeting proxy statement, or any other applicable filing as required by the SEC; and - prepare the report of the Compensation Committee that is required to be included in our Annual Meeting proxy statement.

 The Compensation Committee is charged with establishing a compensation policy for our executives and directors that is designed to attract and retain the best possible executive talent, to motivate them to achieve corporate objectives, and reward them for superior performance.
 Our Compensation Committee is also responsible for establishing and administering our executive compensation policies and equity compensation plans.
 The Compensation Committee meets at least twice per year and more often as necessary to review and make decisions with regard to executive compensation matters.
-As part of its review of executive compensation matters, the Compensation Committee may delegate any of the powers given to it to a subcommittee of the committee consisting of one or more members of the Compensation Committee.
+As part of its review of executive compensation matters, the Compensation Committee may delegate any of the powers given to it to a subcommittee of the committee consisting of one or more members of the Compensation Committee or certain members of executive management, with regard to non-executive equity awards and new hire awards.

 The Compensation Committee has the authority to directly retain the services of independent consultants and other experts to assist in fulfilling its responsibilities.
 In October 2016, the Compensation Committee engaged Compensia, Inc., or Compensia, as its independent compensation consultant, continuing through to the present.
 Compensia was engaged to review all aspects of our executive compensation programs.
 As described in the CD&A, Compensia assists the Compensation Committee in defining the appropriate peer companies for executive compensation and practices and in benchmarking our executive compensation program against the peer group.
-The Compensation Committee also uses information obtained from Compensia for evaluating our executive compensation practices, including measuring the competitiveness of our practices, and to review our cash bonus policy, equity awards, and base salary benchmarks across all levels of the Company.
-The Compensation Committee has assessed the independence of Compensia pursuant to SEC rules and the corporate governance rules of NASDAQ and concluded that no conflict of interest exists that would prevent Compensia from independently representing the Compensation Committee.
-In compliance with SEC rules and the corporate governance rules of NASDAQ, Compensia provided the Compensation Committee with a letter addressing each of the six independence factors.
+The Compensation Committee also uses information obtained from Compensia, as well as survey data, for evaluating our executive compensation practices, measuring the competitiveness of our practices, and reviewing and implementing our cash bonus policy, equity awards, and base salary benchmarks across all levels of the Company.
+The Compensation Committee has assessed the independence of Compensia pursuant to SEC rules and the corporate governance rules of Nasdaq and concluded that no conflict of interest exists that would prevent Compensia from independently representing the Compensation Committee.
+In compliance with SEC rules and the corporate governance rules of Nasdaq, Compensia provided the Compensation Committee with a letter addressing each of the six independence factors.
 Their responses affirm the independence of Compensia and the partners, consultants, and employees who service the Compensation Committee on executive compensation matters and governance issues.